 |---|---|---|

 These aren’t personality flaws.
 They’re survival strategies your nervous system developed in childhood.
 And they follow you into every relationship you enter.
+They even shape the one-sided bonds you form with influencers and celebrities.

 Recommended read: Attached by Amir Levine and Rachel Heller.
 The essential guide to understanding your attachment style and how it shapes your romantic relationships.

-Why Opposites Attract (And Why It Hurts)
+Why Opposites Attract, and Why It Hurts

 Here’s the cruel math.
 Secure people tend to pair off with other secure people and stay in those relationships.
 That takes them off the market.
 What’s left?
 A dating pool with a disproportionate number of anxious and avoidant people.
 They find each other over and over.